 - Give Them A Voice – Listen to the ideas and concerns of staff, and try your best to address them.
 They will likely have unique insights into your organization’s strengths and areas for growth that should be valued in day-to-day decision-making and strategic planning.
 As an example, it’s particularly important to listen to your care staff when euthanasia is being considered for a resident.
 They work closely with the resident and likely have valuable insight into their wellbeing, personality, and needs.
 Honoring their perspective and insights can help ensure a consensus that the right decision is being made, however difficult it may be.
 Additionally, if an employee comes to you with a concern and you have agreed to address it, follow through!
 Otherwise, the employee may feel dismissed and undervalued.

-- Give Them Autonomy And Choice – Instead of always assigning tasks to fill up a workday, let staff choose projects.
+- Give Them The ability for individuals to have access to free movement, appropriate food, and the ability to reasonably avoid situations they wish to avoid.
+And Choice – Instead of always assigning tasks to fill up a workday, let staff choose projects.
 Consider some flexible project scenarios:

 - All the basic care has been tended to and there are a couple available hours for various sanctuary improvement projects.